As a painter with a background in music, pattern cutting, bespoke clothing design and illustration, Bobbie’s background is varied to say the least.

 After the end of the course, real life exhibitions couldn’t really happen, and after a year of consistent working to build a new body of work, and inclusion in a few online and two in-person exhibitions, Bobbie’s frustration with this state of affairs prompted her to organise and curate an exhibition for herself and other artists.

 This exhibition, ‘Herstories: Interrogating Photography, Fabrics and the Female Form’, was really well received, and much complimented, and although two more exhibitions were booked in to the same beautiful empty unit in her town, these would not be confirmed by the new management of the shopping precinct unless a sizeable amount of money was paid, and so these could not go ahead.
-By great fortune, however, Bobbie was offered a pitch at a major music festival locally, and so all was not lost…This is scheduled for August 2022, with the participation of most of the artists who were scheduled to appear in the previous cancelled exhibition, plus a few more.
+By great fortune, however, Bobbie was offered a pitch at a major music festival locally, and so all was not lost…This happened in August 2022, with the participation of most of the artists who were scheduled to appear in the previous cancelled exhibition, plus a few more.

 Currently, she is always on the look out for a more regular venue for a pop-up gallery, to organise and curate future group exhibitions and she continues to paint in small series now, with the ever present themes of photography, fabrics and the (mostly) female form – in oils, acrylic and charcoal on canvas, and oil pastel, neocolour and charcoal on paper